ibm-cloud-docs/containers/cs_istio_mesh.md

 <br />

-## Publicly exposing Istio-managed apps
+## Exposing Istio-managed apps
 {: #istio_expose}

-Publicly expose your Istio-managed apps by creating a DNS entry for the `istio-ingressgateway` load balancer and configuring the load balancer to forward traffic to your app.
+Publicly or privately expose your Istio-managed apps by creating a DNS entry for the `istio-ingressgateway` load balancer and configuring the load balancer to forward traffic to your app.
 {: shortdesc}

 In the following steps, you set up a subdomain through which your users can access your app by creating the following resources: